cyber attack? 4 steps to secure a website!

-In Austria, the number of ransomware attacks has increased sharply.
-According to a study by Deloitte and SORA, almost half of the companies surveyed have already experienced a ransomware attack.
-Despite the threatening situation, very few companies have a crisis or emergency plan.
+Cyber-attacks are no longer an exception but rather the rule in today’s digital landscape.
+Hacker attacks can lead to the destruction of websites, theft of customer data, and significant economic damage through the encryption of businesses’ IT systems.
+In Austria, the number of ransomware attacks has seen a substantial increase.
+According to a study by Deloitte and SORA, almost half of the surveyed companies have already experienced a ransomware attack.
+Despite this threat landscape, only a few businesses have a crisis or emergency plan in place.

-The damage is often not only of a purely technical nature.
+The damage is often not only of a technical nature.

-The contents of the website, its images, texts and layouts were thus lost.
-This is a big blow because this “old” content is vital for the new creation.
-After all, it can be built on the work already done.
+The contents of the website – images, texts, and layouts – were thus lost.
+This was a hard blow because these “old” contents were crucial for the rebuilding process, as they were meant to build upon the work that had already been done.

-A good IT security concept and measures to detect attacks are crucial.
-However, it is just as essential to sensitize employees through training and to introduce them to the correct operation of technical systems.
+A solid IT security concept and measures for detecting attacks are of crucial importance.
+It’s also essential to raise awareness among employees through training regarding IT security sensitivity and to educate them in the proper operation of technical systems.

-On a communicative and creative level, it is essential to archive content in a structured way and keep it accessible.
-A systematic approach to communication defines and documents when, where and how which customer group was addressed.
-This avoids repeating work and allows us to fall back on a content and design system in case of damage.
+On a communicative and design level, it’s important to archive and maintain content in a structured manner.
+A systematic approach in communication defines and documents when, where, and how various customer groups should be addressed.
+This prevents the need for repeating work and allows for accessing a content and design system in case of damage.

 How could we save the content of the website?